What Is Peritoneal Mesothelioma?

 If you are experiencing any of the above symptoms, talk to your doctor right away.
 Be sure to inform your doctor if you may have been exposed to asbestos occupationally or perhaps indirectly from someone in your life who worked with or around asbestos.

-A mesothelioma diagnosis can be intimidating, but we have helpful resources available for you at a moments notice.
+A mesothelioma diagnosis can be intimidating, but we have our resources available for you at a moments notice.

 All forms of mesothelioma take many years to manifest — sometimes upward of 50 years.
 The period between the original asbestos exposure and when symptoms appear is called the latency period.
 By the time symptoms begin to appear, the disease has likely advanced or begun to spread.
 For this reason, it is imperative that you visit a doctor right away upon showing any symptoms and share with them any history you may have with asbestos exposure.
 This can help guide them in the diagnostic process, especially because mesothelioma is so rare and the symptoms often mirror those of other illnesses.